Home Health Content Hub Health Insights

 6. Health content hub provides reliable health tips, insights and articles, to help you improve your health amidst the hustle and bustle of modern-day life

 With these services, the CVC can ensure that quality healthcare for non-urgent conditions is not compromised, while also helping to offload some of the burden from our currently overloaded healthcare sector.
-Cigna’s telehealth solution is therefore able to provide a more convenient, efficient, and cashless healthcare experience.
+Cigna’s telemedicine solution is therefore able to provide a more convenient, efficient, and cashless healthcare experience.

-telehealth's barrier
+telemedicine's barrier

-For patients, telehealth is much more widely adopted by millennials and the subsequent generations, though this is less so for older generations and the less educated7.
-In fact, only 27% of local patients stated that they would prefer remote digital consultations with their doctors for non-urgent care, indicating that Singapore still has quite a way to go in terms of telehealth education before there can be more widespread acceptance8.
+For patients, telemedicine is much more widely adopted by millennials and the subsequent generations, though this is less so for older generations and the less educated7.
+In fact, only 27% of local patients stated that they would prefer remote digital consultations with their doctors for non-urgent care, indicating that Singapore still has quite a way to go in terms of telemedicine education before there can be more widespread acceptance8.

-One of the biggest contributing factors for the lack of telehealth adoption is perhaps the scepticism of online diagnoses.
+One of the biggest contributing factors for the lack of telemedicine adoption is perhaps the scepticism of online diagnoses.
 The concern that teleconsultations may not be able to accurately diagnose conditions is an understandable one.
 After all, the utilisation of such technology means that we are no longer able to rely on the full physical examinations that we are used to with physical clinic visits.

-However, it is important to note that telehealth is not meant to fully replace the latter.
+However, it is important to note that telemedicine is not meant to fully replace the latter.
 The doctors on these platforms are trained and well-aware of the limitations of technology.
 Nonetheless, they are still able to make credible diagnoses via teleconsultations with the patients’ description of signs and symptoms, along with access to patient medical history.
 Technology can further inform the doctors’ examination in some cases, as phone cameras allow them to examine surface conditions, such as wounds, swelling, and skin appearance.
 When it comes to cases that require more thorough checks such as respiratory and/or abdominal examinations, the patient will be directed to a physical clinic instead to ensure that they get the care that they need.

-Future of telehealth
+Future of telemedicine

-What is the future of telehealth?
+What is the future of Telemedicine?

 Such challenges, however, can also be seen as opportunities in disguise.
-Earlier this year in 2020, Singapore’s Ministry of Health (MOH) revealed that they will be working towards improving patient engagement and education on the benefits and limitations of telehealth and telemedicine.
-Greater government support on such matters can help patients make more informed decisions when it comes to their healthcare choices, and even encourage greater telehealth acceptance in the long run.
+Earlier this year in 2020, Singapore’s Ministry of Health (MOH) revealed that they will be working towards improving patient engagement and education on the benefits and limitations of telemedicine and telemedicine.
+Greater government support on such matters can help patients make more informed decisions when it comes to their healthcare choices, and even encourage greater telemedicine acceptance in the long run.

 • We had a 186% registration surge in Q1 2020, as compared to the last quarter, which can be attributed to membership growth as well as demand created by the COVID-19 pandemic